ECOR1051-WINTER2020-Team-121/Python_Image_Filter/Test_Files/old_readme.txt

             original_image.png batch_result.png X V P

-        This batch command produces an image that had been passed through an extreme contrast, a vertical flip, and a posterize filter, consecutively and can be found in the project directory under batch_result.png.
+        This batch command produces an image that had been passed through an extreme contrast, a vertical flip, and a posterize filter, consecutively.

-        There is no error control for improper image filenames and commands and the program will crash if these are inputted in the textfile.

         - Open Terminal and type the following to run the batch UI program:
             $ python3 T121_batch_ui.py